benaadams/Ben.BlockingDetector/README.md

 ## Detect Blocking Calls in ASP.NET Core Applications

 Blocking calls can lead to ThreadPool starvation.
-Ouputs a warning to the log when blocking calls are made on the ThreadPool.
+Outputs a warning to the log when blocking calls are made on the ThreadPool.

 ### Usage